Settings

 You’ll be able to add your OpenAI, Mistral, or other API keys in this section to enable AI-based control, automation, and natural-language scripting.

-Check Enabling USB (and Wireless) Debugging for more information.
+Check [enabling-usb-and-wireless-debugging.md](/docs/additional-docs/enabling-usb-and-wireless-debugging.md) for more information.
 Your device may already be included in the current key set if you do not see an authorization prompt.

 Click the red “Reset ADB” button at the top right if devices fail to appear or ADB gets stuck.